Employment Law (Corporate)

 Complaints & Compensation

-If an individual feels that they have been discriminated against in violation of the BC Human Rights Code they are encouraged to file a complaint with the Human Rights Tribunal.
+If an individual feels that they have been discriminated against in violation of the BC Human Rights Code they may choose to file a complaint with the Human Rights Tribunal.
 Complaints can be filed on behalf of other people, or a class of persons.

 If an individual is discriminated against, they must file their complaint within 6 months of the time at which the discrimination took place.
 If the discrimination took place over a period of many years, then the complaint must be filed within 6 months of the last act of discrimination.
 If the complaint is filed past this period the panel may accept it if they determine that accepting the complaint will serve the public interest or that the delay in filing does not prejudicially affect the case of the claimant or defendant.